Equity Release Gifting Options For Your Friends And Family

 For those releasing equity from property wealth at a younger age, closer to 55 years old, you’ll want to consider long-term care costs before releasing a lump sum so you know there’s some surplus cash available should the need arise.

-Reviewing the terms and conditions with your financial advisor before applying for equity release is important.
+Reviewing the terms and conditions with your financial advisor before applying for equity release is essential.
 It’s one reason the FCA requires applicants to receive impartial advice from a financial advisor before applying for equity release, as there can be substantial costs if you choose an inappropriate plan.

 Equity release will often affect any means-tested benefits, including Pension Credits.
-Your financial advisor will be able to go through your income, expenses and investment portfolio where applicable and work out how much benefits you’d be entitled to and the impact equity release would have on your available capital savings that could affect those state benefits.
+Your financial advisor will be able to go through your income, expenses and investment portfolio where applicable and determine how much benefits you’d be entitled to and the impact equity release would have on your available capital savings that could affect those state benefits.

 The total value of benefits packages isn’t limited to a top-up on your weekly income.